 Edward Brence is a New York-based actor originally from Columbia, Maryland.
 Having developed an avid interest in the arts at a young age, Edward pursued the visual and musical arts during his formative years before discovering his passion for acting.

 Since then, he has gone on to perform in numerous productions onstage and in front of the camera.
 He has earned a M.F.A. in Acting from the prestigious Actors Studio Drama School at Pace University and a B.A. in Theatre Studies with a minor in Film & Media Studies from St. Mary's College of Maryland.
 While at ASDS, home of the acclaimed Inside the Actors Studio, Edward has had the privilege of attending master classes hosted by James Lipton, Cuba Gooding Jr., Jessica Chastain, HBO's cast of Girls, Viola Davis, Scarlett Johansson, Kristen Wiig, Ted Danson, Bradley Cooper, Alec Baldwin, Jane Lynch, David Oyelowo, Henry Winkler, Pedro Pascal, Willem Dafoe, James Burrows, Kelsey Grammer, Ellen Burstyn, and Al Pacino.
-He continues to hone his craft at the school along with his fellow actors in the cohort, striving to bring absolute truth to every role that he undertakes.
+He continues to hone his craft, striving to bring absolute truth to every role that he undertakes.